 TSMC is also looking to the present, though, and sources say that this will benefit Apple.
 The processor company is reported to be prioritizing the car industry and Apple ahead of other PC manufacturers.

-Maybe then we'll see the 14-inch MacBook Pro that we wanted in June — and will continue to want in July and August, too.
+Maybe then we'll see the 14-inch MacBook Pro that we wanted in June — and will probably continue to want in July 2021, too.